OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 This code will allow users to deploy an [ERC-2771-compatible](https://docs.openzeppelin.com/contracts/4.x/api/metatx#ERC2771Context) [ERC-1155 NFT](https://docs.openzeppelin.com/contracts/4.x/erc1155) contract and then use one Autotask to sign mint requests, and another Autotask to relay the request to a [trusted forwarder](https://docs.openzeppelin.com/contracts/4.x/api/metatx#MinimalForwarder) which will send the request to the NFT contract to mint an NFT for the user.

+> :warning: **This is a proof of concept template only**.
+The Autotask currently allows for unlimited mints of NFTs and can be easily abused until the Relay runs out of funds.

 ## Setup  overview

 The following sections will help you set up the following steps.
 A detailed explanation of each is provided in further sections: